-- 1. Working overtime is not permitted when participating in this scheme.
+- 1. Working overtime is not permitted when participating in this policy.
 In consultation with the manager, the participant can occasionally shift scheduled hours off, except during public holidays. - 2.
 If at the request of his manager, the participant shifts his working hours outside the standard working hours, the allowance applies as provided for in the TSO CLA. - 3.
 Contrary to paragraphs 1 and 2, the following applies to participants working continuous shifts.
-If the participant works overtime during hours for which he is scheduled to be off within the framework of this scheme, he will be paid a monetary allowance of 25% of the hourly salary for those hours.
+If the participant works overtime during hours for which he is scheduled to be off within the framework of this policy, he will be paid a monetary allowance of 25% of the hourly salary for those hours.

-Article 6 - Standby and emergency repair service
+Article 6 - Standby duty

-- 1. The employer and the participant jointly decide on the concrete details of the standby and emergency repair service.
-The basic principle is that if the participant is called up when on standby and emergency repair service during hours for which he is scheduled to be off within the framework of this scheme, these hours can be taken up at a different time. - 2.
-The participant is paid an allowance for the standby and emergency repair service as arranged in the TSO CLA. - 3.
-Working whilst on standby and emergency repair service is deemed shifted working hours.
+- 1. The employer and the participant jointly decide on the concrete details of the standby duty.
+The basic principle is that if the participant is called up when on standby duty during hours for which he is scheduled to be off within the framework of this policy, these hours can be taken up at a different time. - 2.
+The participant is paid an allowance for the standby duty as arranged in the TSO CLA. - 3.
+Working whilst on standby duty is deemed shifted working hours.
 The allowance as described in Article 5 paragraph 2 applies to this.